hiblaphp/event-loop/README.md

 ### Auto-run fires after all synchronous code finishes

 The loop does not start until the current script has finished executing top-level synchronous code.
-Work you schedule does not interrupt the script — it waits until the script reaches the end and the shutdown function fires:
+Work you schedule does not interrupt the script;
+it waits until the script reaches the end and the shutdown function fires:
 ```php
 Loop::nextTick(function () {